Paris–Roubaix Espoirs

 Paris–Roubaix Espoirs is a one-day road cycling race held annually in France.
 In 2005 the race was integrated into the UCI Europe Tour as a category 1.2U race.

 Held since 1967, it is the under-23 version of the Monument classic Paris–Roubaix and finishes at the Roubaix Velodrome.
-Winners who went on to become famous professionals include Yaroslav Popovych, Thor Hushovd, Stephen Roche, and Frédéric Moncassin.
+Winners who went on to become famous professionals include Yaroslav Popovych, Thor Hushovd, Stephen Roche, Frédéric Moncassin and Tom Pidcock.